Russian jet flies within 5 feet of US Navy plane, Pentagon says

 The US Navy has upped its presence in the area in recent years.

-CNN military analyst John Kirby said the Russian jet's action was "Inexcusable, provocative & potentially fatal."
+CNN military analyst John Kirby said the Russian jet's action was "inexcusable, provocative & potentially fatal."

 He added that "while it is difficult to determine the degree to which senior levels in the chain of command are involved in the specific conduct of any particular intercept, one thing is absolutely clear: The Kremlin desires to challenge US military patrols in and above the Black Sea and elsewhere."

-Note: This article has been updated to include statements from the US State Department, US Naval Forces Europe and the Russian Defense Ministry.